 1 tablespoon Sriracha

 1 pound large (18/20) shrimp, peeled and deveined

 4 ounces rice noodles, cooked per manufacturer’s instructions, room temperature

-	4 green onion, ends trimmed, sliced on the diagonal
+3 scallions, ends trimmed, white and green parts sliced on the diagonal

 1/2 English cucumber, seeded, cut in matchsticks

 1 cup bean sprouts

 1 cup sugar snap peas, thinly sliced lengthwise